outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - apply the solution format as a starting point for the 'problem/solution-connection' problem-solving intent bc its more limited (in that it has more requirements than the inputs ,which is why solutions are a subset of possible states)
       - example: when building a chatbot, there are a few valid solution outputs (different extensions) of the chat session, so those should be used as the starting point of the problem/solution-connecting method, which can include 'regex for the keywords of a particular solution' (such as how the 'speaking to a team member' extension is selected if no other 'extension-matching patterns' are found, like selecting the 'appointment scheduling' extension when 'appointment' is mentioned)
-        - starting from the outputs (the 'set of valid optimal solution outputs', such as the supported extensions) reduces the level of detail/complexity required, so the problem isnt to 'handle all possible inputs' but to 'filter inputs into valid solution outputs where possible'
+        - starting from the outputs (the 'set of valid optimal solution outputs', such as the supported extensions) reduces the level of detail/complexity required, so the problem isnt to 'handle all possible inputs' but to 'filter inputs into valid solution outputs where possible', which may require 'approximate-matching' functions to separate inputs into the limited set of valid optimal solution outputs
       - generalization: this workflow can be generalized to 'find an optimal problem/solution variable change to fulfill a problem-solving intent more optimally, such as how changing the starting point can fulfill the 'problem/solution-connection intent' or the 'filter solution space' intent more optimally bc valid optimal solutions are more limited so there are fewer options to search'

     - identify changes that would break a solution (such as by 'changing the solution format', which are 'inputs to errors'), and changes that would not break a solution (which are 'possible variables' of the solution) and differences between them to identify directions to apply changes in